jdrichardsappacad/react-2021/week-14/practices/08-usestate-hook/README.md

 ## Bonus A

-Remove one of the buttons that change the theme and use on button only to switch the theme from light to dark.
+Remove one of the buttons that change the theme and use one button only to switch the theme from light to dark.

 Congratulations!
 You have learned your first basic hook, useState.